mlk2991/anonymous/README.rst

 ====================
 3.1 Don't login to your personal accounts (e.g. email, social media)
 --------------------------------------------------------------------
-This should self-evident.
+This tip should be self-evident.
 You might not be able to create throaway accounts for all of your favorite websites because they might ask you to provide a phone number when registering.
 Also, careful to not use one of your regular email addresses when registering anonymously.